NCAS-CMS/cf-python/docs/source/recipes.rst

 * Calculating a trend over seasons:

-* Use mapset to select only high latitudes subspace??
+* Use mapset to select only high latitudes subspace?